stephank/surreal/README.md

 This is a continuation of the original Unreal Tournament engine.
 It is based on several parts from different sources:

- * The partial source code release to version 432 http://unreal.epicgames.com/ (site offline)
+ * The partial source code release to version 432: http://unreal.epicgames.com/ (site offline)
- * The OpenUT project
+ * The OpenUT project:
    http://openut.sourceforge.net/
- * Chris Dohnal's work on OpenGLDrv and D3D9Drv http://www.cwdohnal.com/utglr/
+ * Chris Dohnal's work on OpenGLDrv and D3D9Drv: http://www.cwdohnal.com/utglr/
  * Original work done here.